mashi/maven-archetype-quickstart/README.md

 1. Version control with git to track code changes.
 1. Code formatting tool: `mvn fmt:format`.
 1. Documentation generation from the source code: `mvn javadoc:javadoc`.
+The documentation can be accessed in `target/site/apidocs/index.html`.
 1. Utilizes the maven project management tool defined in the `pom.xml` file:
     1. It allows the control of dependencies and plugins.
 To create reproducible configuration, it is possible to specify the version of each entry.
     1. definition of the build process and its output with `mvn package`.